 In some states, their regulation/codes require that the packaging containing the cannabis product is opaque (not see through) making it impossible for a casual observer to identify its contents, as well as how much is left.
 Opaque containers allow the purchase to remain discreet after leaving the dispensary or during later user.

 3. Messaging and Warning Labels

 From choking hazards to potentially harmful medications, warning labels exist to ensure that consumers are aware of the risks and can therefore take steps to protect themselves and any children from harm.
 In an emerging market like cannabis products, there are very strict, explicit and ever changing labeling requirements.
 Depending on the cannabis product and the state, labels must contain information such as THC levels, dosages, and strain type to name a few.

 4. Child Resistant Package Testing

 To ensure that a container is sufficiently child resistant, state guidelines may require that the packaging that holds the cannabis must undergo testing in an independent and accredited lab to assess whether the packaging passes CR testing guidelines.
 The federal CR testing guidelines for CR packaging specify giving five-year-old children an opportunity to attempt to open the packaging for a specified amount of time.
 The success/fail of the packaging’s ability to prevent child access is evaluated at the 10 minute mark and at some longer intervals of time.
 The majority of children should have significant difficulties with this task, and find it impossible to open the product.
-On the other hand, testing is also necessary to ensure that adults, particularly seniors, are able to access the packaging with reasonable ease.
+On the other hand, testing is also necessary to ensure that adults, particularly seniors, are able to access the recreational or medical marijuana packaging with reasonable ease.